ModellingWebLab/deployment/README.md

 ```

 At present the server certificates are hardcoded to a specific server within Oxford.
-We hope to make this more flexible, especially to support both staging & production servers;
+We hope to make this more flexible, initially to support both staging & production servers.
-ideally also a developer setup on a local VM.

 ## Handy commands on the deployed server